 2023-2024 - The common body/ies

 Finally, during the third year of the project, the focus will be on the “common body/ies”, to explore, promote and adopt more solidary, resilient and resistant frameworks and practices.
 Concretely, it means that all activities taking place between September 2023 and August 2024, will be dedicated to the topics of swarm intelligence, collective relations and actions, communities engagement, working bodies, well-being and mental health.
 This thematic topic will endeavor to provide further ground to the reflection on these topics and to stimulate common actions that will have a long-term impact for the lives and careers of contemporary circus and outdoor arts workers.

-Please find below the save the dates of the two first years of the project:
+- Please find below the save the dates for the three years of the project: